cody-p2p/craftkit/README.md

 ## Welcome to the shop

-Plese have a look at our packs and mix n match craftkit combo from what you see.
+Please have a look at our packs.

+Mix n match craftkit combo from what you see.